google-research/readout_guidance/readout_pose/README.md

 We train on MSCOCO images and their ground-truth human-annotated keypoints.
 To ensure that the input contains a single person, we crop the image to the ground-truth bounding box corresponding to the ground-truth keypoints.
 At inference time, the head can operate on full images with a single person, or an image cropped to the person using an off-the-shelf person detector, similar to ViTPose [3].

 #### 2. Output Format
 We parameterize the readout head to predict `k` heatmaps, where `k` is the number of keypoints.
-We use `k=18`, or first 18 keypoints in the the [OpenPose Body_25 format](https://cmu-perceptual-computing-lab.github.io/openpose/web/html/doc/md_doc_02_output.html#pose-output-format-body_25), the same format used for our original RGB pose head.
+We use `k=18`, corresponding to the first 18 keypoints in the the [OpenPose Body_25 format](https://cmu-perceptual-computing-lab.github.io/openpose/web/html/doc/md_doc_02_output.html#pose-output-format-body_25), the same format used for our original RGB pose head.

 During training, we follow the same setup as HRNet [1].
 We create the ground-truth heatmaps by applying a 2D Gaussian centered at the ground-truth keypoint location with a standard deviation that is `1/16` the size of the heatmap.
 For example, for a heatmap of size `64x64` we use a Gaussian with standard deviation `4`.
 We train with a MSE loss between the predicted and ground-truth heatmap.